trambarhq/relaks-starwars-example/README.md

 ## Next step

-The application in this example is fairly crude.
+The front-end in this example is fairly crude.
 In the [follow up example](https://github.com/trambarhq/relaks-starwars-example-sequel), we'll develop it into something that better resembles a production web-site.